-Choose "Advanced Setup" > "Security" > "MAC Filtering", you can configure MAC Filtering rules on the screen (shown in Figure 4-34).
+Choose "Advanced Setup" → "Security" → "MAC Filtering", you can configure MAC Filtering rules on the screen as shown in Figure 4-35.
 The section allows you to control access to the Internet by users on your local network based on their MAC Address.

-MAC Filtering is only effective on ATM PVC(s) configured in Bridge mode.
+MAC Filtering is only effective on ATM PVC(s) configured in Bridging mode.